CAD

 In Canada, minimum wages vary by province and annually increase based on the Consumer Price Index.

-• Bonus payments in Canada
+Bonus Payments in Canada

 Employers have no legal obligations to reward employees with a contractual or discretionary bonus.
 However, bonuses are common.
 Employers have absolute discretion to decide if an employee receives a bonus.
 Employees have a legal claim to a bonus if it’s stated in the work contract or enterprise agreement.

-Taxes and social security in Canada
+Taxes in Canada

 Tax thresholds in Canada